-TFTA will create the largest African free trade area, offering massive potentials for its members as follows:
+TFTA is expected to offer massive potentials for its members as follows:

-- Enlarged market with a combined 26 member-states will help to maintain economic growth at 6-7% per year.
-At this rate the combined GDP of Africa is expected to reach USD 29 trillion by 2050, which would be equal to the current combined GDP of the EU and the US.
-With additional advanced policies, such growth will contribute significantly to spreading prosperity and eliminating poverty. - Facilitating market access to more than 626 million citizens, presenting numerous opportunities for creating regional trade chains, which are still poor, where only 12 % of Africa's imported intermediates is obtained from the region. - Boosting Intra-African Trade as the removal of tariff barriers within Africa on goods only could raise the share of intra-African trade from 10.2 % in 2013 to 15.5 % in 10 years and can be double by 2022, as a result of enhancing trade facilitation and reducing trade costs. - The agreement will also open new opportunities for foreign and domestic investments in more internal attractive markets, which have many of promising sectors such as energy, transportation and logistics, oil and gas. etc. - The elimination of import duties under the proposed TFTA will enable members to import necessary raw materials within Africa at a cheaper cost.
-In turn, this will reduce the cost of production of goods manufactured for export from those materials making them more competitive on the regional and international markets - The large free trade area that will be offered by TFTA will also help to stimulate trade in services.
-The first beneficiary is likely to be the financial sector, which will be able to benefit from economies of scale.
-Such financial services will reinforce the increase in cross-border investments by emerging African firms. - By providing a single economic space with harmonized trade policies and a regulatory framework, the TFTA solves the problem of multiple memberships, rationalizes trade negotiations, reduces the cost of doing business, supports industrialization, and stimulates cross-border infrastructure projects.
+- An enlarged market with a combined 26 member-states will help to maintain economic growth at 6-7% per year.
+At this rate, the combined GDP of Africa is expected to reach USD29 trillion by 2050, which would be equal to the current combined GDP of the EU and the US.
+With additional advanced policies, such growth will contribute significantly to spreading prosperity and eliminating poverty. - Facilitating market access to more than 626 million citizens, presenting numerous opportunities for creating regional trade chains. - Opening new opportunities for foreign and domestic investments in many promising sectors such as energy, transportation and logistics, oil and gas, etc. - Enabling members to import necessary raw materials within Africa at a cheaper price, which would reduce the cost of production of and make African exports more competitive in regional and international markets - Helping to stimulate trade in services; the first beneficiary is likely to be the financial sector, which will be able to benefit from economies of scale and these services will reinforce the increase in cross-border investments by emerging African firms. - By providing a single economic space with harmonized trade policies and a regulatory framework, the TFTA solves the problem of multiple memberships, rationalizes trade negotiations, reduces the cost of doing business, supports industrialization, and stimulates cross-border infrastructure projects.

-The benefits of TFTA can be classified into three pillars; Trade, Investment and industrialization as follows:
+The benefits of TFTA can be classified into three pillars; Trade, Investment and Industrialization as follows: